apache/druid/docs/development/extensions-contrib/moving-average-query.md

   * longSum
   * longMax
   * longMin
+  * default

 #### Standard averagers

-These averagers offer four functions:
+These averagers offer six functions:

 * Mean (Average)
 * MeanNoNulls (Ignores empty buckets).
 * Sum
 * Max
 * Min
+* Druid Aggregators (The `default` type averager will use the same aggregator of its dependent aggregation field to do trailing aggregate)

 **Ignoring nulls**:
 Using a MeanNoNulls averager is useful when the interval starts at the dataset beginning time.